sentry-demos/apache-beam/README.md

 # sentry-demos/apache-beam

-This demo covers using Apache Beam with the Python SDK with a sample wordcount application.
+This project covers using Apache Beam with both the Java and Python SDKs.

+You can navigate to the java and python folders to run the respective demos.

-This demo uses `apache-beam` 2.16.0 and `sentry-sdk` 0.13.1 and uses Beam's direct runner.
+This demo uses `apache-beam` 2.16.0 and uses Beam's local runner.

 ## Docs